White-Heartless/HACS2/README.md

-# CS42
+# HACS2
-Bot to correct each project.
+Back for vengeance.